Whisky-and-Wheels/website/content/trips/lindisfarne/lowick.md

 We hit our only significant hills on this part of the journey and it was quite devastating to arrive early only to find the pub was closed till 16:30 ([The White Swan Inn](https://maps.app.goo.gl/9CvE79oFTFM4fp6y5)).

 We had two hours to kill in the cold outdoors.
-We sheltered in a bus stop on the main street.
+We sheltered at a bus stop on the main street.
 It was very difficult but at least we were motivated to do some stretches to stay warm.
 Hopefully, that will pay off tomorrow.

 Online searching showed the only other pub in the vicinity opened at 16h ([The Black Bull Inn](https://maps.app.goo.gl/RvDNp8YJXvwM6yGJ8)).
 We walked up together and went in as it opened.
 It was a small but lively place.
 One couple sat down to share a booth with a fellow they didn't know.
 I could hear them talking about the rugby that was on the TV.

 There was also an old dog in the pub (maybe a spaniel?).
 She was desperate to make friends.
 Sometimes she'd be lying on the floor and look dead to the world except for a furiously thumping tail.
 Two patrons gave her much appreciated scratches.

 We had two whisky drams of unremembered age: Highland Park and [Jura (pronunciation)](https://www.youtube.com/watch?v=qz_ZTwrv0Jk&list=PL6TwbysAXiWKQfv9GFWwsGhyjeMDShAqp&index=29).
-Both good, but we both preferred Jura.
+Both were good, but we both preferred Jura.